Madison Faith Chatten

 On an average North Dakota day, a not so average little girl was brought into our world.
-Madison Chatten, a leap year baby, was born February 29, 2004 in Dickinson, ND.
+Madison Chatten, a Leap Year baby, was born February 29, 2004 in Dickinson, ND.
 This was her statement to the world that she was special.
-Her parents Aaron and Sheena Chatten, thought the world of there little girl.
-She was their first child and they couldn’t have asked more.
+Her parents Aaron and Sheena Chatten, thought the world of their little girl.
+She was their first child and they couldn’t have asked for more.
 She was a healthy, smart, beautiful, and had a distinct personality at a very young age.
-Madison was the kind of person that made you happy that you ever knew, met, or saw her.
+Madison was the kind of child that made everyone happy that knew, met, or saw her.
 She was an amazing child that was very full of love.

-She had a love for music and it was show by the way she would “dance’ and “sing” when the sound of music hit her ears.
-Some of her favorite toys were toys that played music or a tune she would bop around to.
+She had a love for music and it was show by the way she would “dance” and “sing” when the sound of music hit her ears.
+Some of her favorite toys were the ones that played music or a tune she would bop around to.
 She was a complete show off and a little flirt.

-Her contagious laugh warmed your heart and when around Madison, a person couldn’t help but to smile and be happy.
+Her contagious laugh warmed your heart and when around Madison you just couldn’t help but smile and be happy.

-But, on May 3, 2005 in Glasgow, MT Aaron & Sheena’s life was changed forever when there daughter Madison, was backed over by another parent at her daycare driving a large Suburban SUV.
-The driver could not see behind Madison when she was backing up.
-Madison’s life was taken immediately, she didn’t stand a chance.
+But, on May 3, 2005 in Glasgow, MT Aaron & Sheena’s life was changed forever when their daughter Madison, was backed over by another parent at her daycare driving a large Suburban SUV.
+The driver could not possibly see behind Madison when she was backing up.
+The blindzone behind a vehicle of that size is between 18-25 feet!!
+Madison’s life was taken immediately; she didn’t stand a chance.
 But, on her short time on earth Madison left a lasting impression on many people.
 Baby Madison was an angel on earth, and now she is an angel in heaven.
 She will never be forgotten and always be missed.

-Madison’s father, Aaron Chatten has taken the loss of her daughter and turned his grieving into promoting change.
-He is trying to make change by educating parents of the dangers children face around vehicles.
-He is and will continue to pursue an answer so other parents, grandparents, aunts, uncles, and families don’t have to go through the pain of losing a child.
-He has started the Madison Faith Chatten Foundation, which will help work towards keeping other children safe in Montana and throughout the country.
-The foundation will also be helping fund emergency surgeries and medical expenses for small children in Montana, and helping with education expenses of underprivileged pre-school age children, by giving away pre-school scholarships etc. Through Madison’s foundation, many children’s lives will be touched with hopes Madison’s tragedy will seem for a purpose and not be in vain .
-The loss of her life will improve the and save the lives of thousands of children.
+Madison’s father, Aaron Chatten had taken the loss of his daughter and turned his grieving into promoting change.
+He worked for years to educate parents about the dangers children face around vehicles.
+He continued to pursue an solution so other parents, grandparents, aunts, uncles, and families don’t have to go through the pain of losing a child.
+He started the Madison Faith Chatten Foundation, which will help work towards keeping other children safe in Montana and throughout the country.
+The foundation also helps fund emergency surgeries and medical expenses for small children in Montana, and helping with education expenses of underprivileged pre-school age children by giving away pre-school scholarships etc..
+Through Madison’s foundation, many children’s lives will be touched with the hope that Madison’s tragedy will not be in vain.
+The loss of her life will improve, enhance and save the lives of thousands of children.